Djeeb/cuda-tests/projects_pytorch/SAGA_nnet/README.md

 ![image](https://www.researchgate.net/profile/Balint_Gersey/publication/326676131/figure/fig20/AS:653646912028672@1532852976155/The-red-path-represents-the-path-followed-by-stochastic-gradient-descent-using-Momentum.png)

 A smoother approach to update our parameters could involve an **average** of all the gradients computed on each individual.
-But unlike a simple gradient descent, this algorithm would also update the gradient of a random individual at each path, and use it in the update equation.
+But unlike a simple gradient descent, this algorithm would also update the gradient of a random individual at each iteration, and use it in the update equation.
 This is what SAGA algorithm attempts to do.

 To describe this algorithm on a simple weight W, we will denote the i th gradient (out of n) linked to the i th individual, at iteration k by :